COVID-19: Need Help or Want to Help?

 Workers and employers can apply for various types of assistance with the California Employment Development Department (EDD).
 The EDD handles unemployment insurance claims, disability insurance claims, paid family leave, and more.
 Their website offers information on additional resources for workers and employers who are experiencing hardships related to COVID-19.
 Visit https://www.edd.ca.gov/about_edd/coronavirus-2019.htm.

 The L.A.
 County Business & Worker Disaster Help Center offers various resources and information for workers and businesses, and tenants and landlords.
 Staff can counsel you on the various local, regional, and federal assistance programs that have been created over the last several weeks.
 The Center is staffed with live people who speak 9 languages.
 Please call 833-238-4450 8:30 a.m. to 5:30 p.m.
-Monday through Friday and 10 a.m. to 3 p.m. on Saturdays to help you find the resources right for your situation.
-For online assistance, visit LACountyHelpCenter.org or e-mail questions to email@example.com.
+Monday through Friday to help you find the resources right for your situation.
+For online assistance, visit LACountyHelpCenter.org or e-mail questions to firstname.lastname@example.org.

 If you’re out of work, OnwardCA.org is a resource that may be able to help land you a new job and get back on your feet.
 The platform has a dynamic matching system to match out-of-work Californians with available jobs and resources that best match their current situation, skills and experience.